 Exam Board: WJEC

-No previous experience of Media Studies required, but you should have at least grade 4 in GCSE English.
+A love of, and interest in, the media is an essential requirement for this course, along with a desire to explore new media texts, which target a wide range of different audiences.
+You do not need to have studied media at GCSE but a grade 4 in GCSE English is required.
 You will be expected to build upon the knowledge, understanding and skills gained through other relevant study at key stage 4, particularly literacy and analytical skills.
-You must have a genuine interest in the Media and be keen to explore a wide range of texts across print, broadcast and E-media.
 An open mind and an enjoyment of critical analysis are essential.

 What will I study?

 You will explore how the world is ‘constructed’ by media texts, including how contemporary identities are constructed in music videos and video games, how gender is represented in advertising and how issues and events are constructed in news texts.

 You will examine television in a global age, mainstream and alternative magazines and the impact of online media.
 You will be expected to engage with debates about how audiences respond to media texts and how the media industries respond to audience expectation and demand, using a range of theoretical approaches and theories.
 Your learning and understanding will be assessed by two exams composed of essay style questions, which accounts for 70% of your A level.

 You will also learn how to use a range of media technologies in the planning and production of your practical media coursework, which might include examples from the following; a pre-title sequence for a new TV programme, a music video, a print marketing campaign, a radio documentary, a magazine cover and website.
 The practical coursework production counts for 30% of the total A level.